Ambassador Class Variants

 (3D model by SciFi Art)

 Thanks to Mike Trice for permission to use his USS Yamaguchi pictures.
 Special thanks to Pedro and Tachy for advice and for their stunning 3D Ambassador.
 Thanks also to J. Wilder for spotting a possible reason why the saucer was moved, to James Maple and T. Levang, who found the shortened pylons on the latest Ambassador version, and to Robert Minnes for suggesting that this version was never on screen.
-Special thanks to Anson for the information about the subsequent damage to the model.
+Thanks to Anson for the information about the subsequent damage to the model.
 Special thanks to Search4 (TrekBBS) and Dukhat (Flare Forums) for clarifying that there were indeed two different studio models, after 25 years of speculation.